Cognitive Behavioural Therapy (CBT)

 Cognitive behavioural therapy combines elements of cognitive therapy and behavioural therapy.
 In simple terms, the cognitive element looks at how your thoughts can create your feelings and mood, while the behavioural therapy part examines the relationship between your behaviours and thoughts.

-CBT techniques, combined with Leone Centre’s overall integrative approach, will help you learn to recognise negative thoughts and find alternative ways to think about problematic situations.
-Together, we can build the foundation to free ourselves from the cycle of unhealthy and limiting patterns of thoughts and behaviour so we feel happier in ourselves.
+CBT techniques, combined with Leone Centre’s overall integrative approach, will help you learn to recognise negative thoughts and find alternative ways to think about a problematic situation.
+Together, we can build the foundation to free ourselves from the cycle of unhealthy and limiting patterns of thoughts and behaviour, so we feel happier in ourselves.

 What can Cognitive Behavioural Therapy help me with?

-According to the government’s NICE guidelines, cognitive behavioural therapy works well for a number of mental health issues involving anxiety and depression, while numerous studies have shown that CBT works well and is an effective therapeutic approach available for a wide range of conditions, including;
+According to the government’s NICE guidelines, cognitive behavioural therapy works well for many mental health issues involving anxiety and depression, while numerous studies have shown that CBT works well and is an effective therapeutic approach available for a wide range of conditions including;

 How many Cognitive Behavioural Therapy sessions do I need?